 Reuse of the chat module implemented in the consumer on-demand, for the provider’s on-demand app will be a smart idea.
 Though it will need some tweaks and customization.

 - Chatbox With Images

 The average cost of designing and creating a Chat Box in provider-facing mobile applications is around $1,500/-

 You can’t get away with the same old boring stuff: passwords, service terms, manuals, etc when it comes to the settings app/ Again, the portion of the app is inevitable but necessary.

 The average cost of designing and creating a settings page in provider-facing mobile applications is around $1,500/-

 The cost of the Provider-Side app is relatively lower than the customer-side app.
 This is mainly because the developers will be able to reuse most of the codes from the Customer-Side application in this one!

-Hence, we can say that the average cost of getting an On-Demand Delivery App comes around $91,000.
-However, the costs may come-up to be a little high or low, depending on the company you get your app developed form or the experience the company has.
+Hence, we can say that the average cost of getting an On-Demand Delivery App comes to around $91,000.
+However, the costs may come up to be a little high or low, depending on the company you get your app developed from or the experience the company has.
 Also, your demands and requirement of features also impact the overall cost of the application!